CeciliaSwe/portfolio-3rd/README.md

 ### Audience
-The intended audience is anyone working with spreadsheet document tracking in clinical trials and would benefit from an automated process of adding and updating the sheet.
+The intended audience is anyone working with spreadsheet document tracking for site staff in clinical trials and would benefit from an automated process of adding and updating the sheet.

 ## Features